Justice Technology Review

 Archiving and preservation

-The journal website maintains a complete index of all published papers with metadata, DOIs, and links to the archived versions.
+The journal website maintains a complete index of all published papers with metadata and links to the archived versions.

 Endogeny policy